 Union InnTamar Street

 The frontage of this riverside local, overlooked by the Tamar bridges high above, is strikingly painted as a union flag; in addition, large murals on the gable end depict numerous local characters.
-The single bar offers a selection of real ales and an ever-changing guest beer, usually on gravity in the cellar - see the board on the wall of the bar for the guest list.
+The single bar offers a selection of real ales and two ever-changing guest beers, one usually on gravity in the cellar - see the board on the wall of the bar for the guest list.
 Outside drinking is at tables overlooking the river.
 Regular live music evenings - modern jazz Tues, otherwise Friday and Saturday.
-Real cider is Sam's Devon Dry on handpump, driven by a jetflow system.
+Real cider is usually Sam's on handpump, driven by a jetflow system.
 Note: children are not allowed in the bar.
-Tamar Street, the pub's location, used to be known as Pickle Cock Alley, as shellfish were sold through open windows.
+Tamar Street, the pub's location, used to be known as Picklecock Alley, as shellfish were sold through open windows.